PUT AWARD-WINNING ATTORNEYS TO WORK FOR YOU

 How The Law Offices of David Golden, P.A.
 Can Help

 With such aggressive prosecution of prescription drug cases, your future hangs on the experience, the tenacity, and the competency of the defense lawyer you hire.
-A successful defense demands a lawyer who understands both Florida drug laws as well as the context of your particular case — and knows how to effectively undermine the prosecution’s arguments against you.
+A successful defense demands a criminal attorney who understands both Florida drug laws as well as the context of your particular case — and knows how to effectively undermine the prosecution’s arguments against you.

 This is a lot to expect from a criminal defense lawyer, but David Golden of The Law Offices of David Golden, P.A. has proven these qualities over decades of practice.
 With more than 20 years of experience, Mr. Golden has a long list of legal successes, both in the courtroom and at the negotiating table.
 He’s a rigorous defender who has secured extraordinary deals for his clients, including many instances in which the charges were dismissed entirely.